Jahanara Begum (social worker)

 Jahanara Begum is a Bangladeshi social worker.
-Dubbed the Queen of Cottage Industry, she engages poor women in training and working in the cotton industry.
+Begum, known as the "Queen of Cottage Industry" in Bangladesh, has carried out transformative work in the rural development sector.
+Born in Comilla, Begum has promoted economic independence for women through cottage industries, focusing on skills like embroidery and handicrafts.
+By organising training programs and workshops, she helped women earn livelihoods and gain financial independence.

-She was awarded Independence Day Award in 1993 by the Government of Bangladesh.
+She was awarded the Independence Day Award in 1993 by the Government of Bangladesh.

 Background and career

 Begum was born to Azmat Ali.
 She was married to Moninul Islam Miyagi.
 After the wedding, she moved to Adda village of Barura Upazila.

 Begum wrote books on cottage industry and its development and history: